jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

 <pre>config.action_mailer.asset_host = 'localhost:3000'</pre>

-<p>Fire off another email and your images, if you are using them, should now be working as intended.</p>
+<p>This took me a fair bit of time to debug and you get to know it for free.
+Lucky you.
+Now fire off another email in the console and your images, if you are using them, should now be working as intended.</p>

 <p>The very last implementation part of this is to send the report cards on a regular schedule.
 I did this by writing a simple rake take that found all users = Users.where(:send_report_cards => "true"), then
 looping through those users and firing off ReportCardMailer.report(user).deliver - This could also be made into a Sidekiq job.</p>